-With the exceptions specified below, Ontario Lifesaving Championships - Pool events are conducted according to the latest published edition of the ILS Competition Manual and the Canadian Competition Manual.
+With the exceptions specified below, Ontario Lifesaving Championships - Pool events are conducted according to the latest published edition of the ILS Competition Rule Book and the Canadian Competition Manual.
 View or download the manuals at www.lifesavingsociety.com.
-Printed, bound copies are also available for purchase.

 Masters: Masters age groups are: 30-39 years, 40-49 years, 50-59 years, 60 plus years.